FarronF/limerick-council-meetings/meetings/2023/11/27-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 25th September 2023.md

 Replies to the following Questions on the agenda were circulated to all Members prior

-to the Meeting and the Questions were therefore taken as having been dealt with:--- 10
+to the Meeting and the Questions were therefore taken as having been dealt with:
+---
+10

 9.